top of page

 Farmer in 1900s mowing oats at the Bird Ranch

-Life at Bird Ranch
+Life on The Bird Ranch

 Clarence Petersen at the Bird Ranch